pal03377/master-thesis/thesis.typ

 // ??
 Explain the detailed submissions in the appendix
 - *Exact Match Submissions*: As a baseline test, we used identical submissions and expected consistent feedback suggestions across all of them.
-- *Whitespace Variations*: We introduced minor modifications, such as changing whitespace, to ensure that trivial differences didn't affect ThemisML's feedback accuracy.
+- *Whitespace Variations*: We introduced minor modifications, such as changing whitespace, to ensure that trivial differences did not affect ThemisML's feedback accuracy.
 - *Variable Name Changes*: We changed variable names in our submissions to test ThemisML's ability to recognize underlying logic despite these variations.
 - *Different Code Structures*: We tested using different code structures that include different subtle mistakes to determine how ThemisML would respond to these variations. // ??
 Generated with GPT-4, see appendix for prompt and generated code